 - Stationery can help with branding.
 If you own a business, sending letters using branded stationery will look more professional.
 Branded stationery can also help promote your business.

 - Stationery is hard to ignore.
 Most letters arrive on plain, boring white paper.
 When you send your messages using unique stationery, it will grab your reader's attention.
 Stationery is especially helpful when sending important messages, like thank you notes, condolences, congratulations, or legal statements.

 - Stationery shows effort and adds a personal touch.
 Stationery can be customized to reflect your personality or interests.
 Taking the time to send a letter will make the recipient feel more special than receiving an email or text message.

 How to make your own stationery

 Starting with a professionally designed template is the easiest way to create your own stationery.
 Each Microsoft Create template is 100% customizable, so you can change the text font and color, the size and positioning of images, and more.
 If you like what you've done, you'll be able to save your new design as a template for future use.
-If you have a pretty good idea what you're looking for, head to Microsoft create, find stationery templates, and get started right away, or stick around and follow these tips to get started.
+If you have a pretty good idea what you're looking for, head to Microsoft create, find stationery templates and other Word templates, and get started right away, or stick around and follow these tips to get started.

 Consider your audience

 Stationery can come in pretty much any design imaginable.
 When you look through stationery templates, consider your audience.
 For example, if you are seeking stationery to send a sympathy letter, look for tasteful designs and choose stationery colors that reflect your sorrow.
 If you're creating company letterhead, make sure the design you choose reflects the intent and professionalism of your business, and you'll want to make sure your logo and contact information are present for customers to reference.
 And if you're creating stationery for your annual holiday update, you may want to choose some fun, upbeat touches and color schemes to match the spirit of the season and for your friends to enjoy.